 - Have you removed any reference to a fee being charged for a data subject access request?

 - To refuse to respond to a request would require you to prove to the requesting party that their access request was manifestly unfounded, who will be responsible for making such a decision?

-- Where information that should be released under an access request is embedded amongst other customer’s information, do you have means to either extract the relevant information or appropriately redact the non-relevant information?
-(Lord Sugar’s cheque being an example of poor redaction)
+- Where information that should be released under an access request is embedded amongst other customer's information, do you have the means to either extract the relevant information or appropriately redact the non-relevant information?
+(Lord Sugar's cheque being an example of poor redaction)

 - Does your team have systems, procedures and training to comply with individuals' Right to Rectification?

 - GDPR requires that inaccurate data is rectified without undue delay, can your systems respond with efficiency to demonstrate this?

 - Are your staff trained to identify and balance the needs and requirements relating to rectification to other matters relating to retention, evidential purposes for example? i.e. knowing when to rectify and to not, or to seek guidance